comfino/PrestaShop/docs/comfino.en.md

 For the module correct work, configuration is required.
 You can do this by click `"Configure"` in module information panel.
 There are a couple of important field that should be filled: `"Api-Key"`, Tax ID.
 There are unimportant fields that have their default values.

 * Payment text - this is text that will be showing nearby payment option.
 Default value is `"Pay with Comperia"`
-* Repayment time - default value "12" months.
-Value should be number
 * Minimal amount in cart - default value is 1000 zł.
 Value should be number

 ![Configuration](images/en/configuration.png "Configuration")